maemreyo/teaching/ielts/collocations/collins/4__science-and-technology/18-1__ai-automation.md

 Describe the show structure:

-    "Start with a direct and compelling question: 'Will robots take our jobs?
-It's one of the biggest questions of our time.
+    "Start with a compelling question: 'Will robots take our jobs?
 Let's explore the future of work in the age of automation.'"

     "Next, present a balanced view with two parts.

-        Part 1 is 'The Challenges We Face': Discuss concerns like job displacement due to the automation of both manual and cognitive labor, and fears of a shrinking job market.
+        Part 1 is 'The Challenges': Discuss concerns like job displacement due to the automation of both manual and cognitive labor, and fears of a shrinking job market.

         Part 2 is 'The Path Forward': Discuss the other side, where AI can augment human capabilities and create new job opportunities.
 This requires the workforce of the future to address the skills gap through reskilling and upskilling, all part of AI's profound impact on society."

     "Then, create a compact review screen.
 Arrange the 10 collocations in two columns to save space, showing only the term and its short English meaning.
 For example: `Term —— short meaning`."

-    "End with a forward-looking call to action: 'What is one new skill you think will be important for the workforce of the future?
-Share your idea in the comments!'"
+    "End with a forward-looking call to action: 'What is one new skill you think will be important for the workforce of the future?'"

 ==================

 Target a specific use case:

-    "Help intermediate English learners discuss the complex ethical questions, dilemmas, and potential risks associated with advanced Artificial Intelligence."
+    "Help intermediate English learners discuss the complex ethical questions and potential risks associated with advanced Artificial Intelligence."

 Focus on a specific source: